Bhawana1418/magical-arena/README.md

-# Magical Arena
+# Magical Arena Simulation

-This is a simple magical arena simulation where two players fight until one of them loses all health.
+This project simulates a Magical Arena where players engage in combat based on specified rules.

 ## How to Run

+To run the simulation, follow these steps:

+1. Ensure you have Node.js installed on your machine.
-1. Clone the repository.
+2. Clone or download this repository.
-2. Install Node.js if not already installed.
-3. Navigate to the project directory.
+3. Navigate to the project directory in your terminal.
-4. Run the following command to install dependencies:
+4. Install dependencies (if any): `npm install`
+5. Run the simulation: `node src/index.js`

+## Rules

+- Each player has attributes: health, strength, and attack.
+- Players take turns attacking, rolling a 6-sided die for damage.
+- The defender rolls a 6-sided die for defense.
+- Damage dealt is calculated based on attack and defense rolls.
+- The game ends when one player's health drops to 0 or below.

+## Structure

+- `src/`: Contains source code files.
+- `test/`: Contains unit tests.

+## Technologies Used

+- Node.js
+- JavaScript